Carissa Moore is one of the most successful and influential female surfers of all time and a unique human being out of the water.

 Her public persona is as bright as her surfing on the surface, and her infectious smile is enough to turn anyone's bad day around.

-"The people I look up to and who have inspired me are those who have been able to let their guard down and be vulnerable and have shared what they've been through," Moore once told.
+"The people I look up to and who have inspired me are those who have been able to let their guard down and be vulnerable and have shared what they've been through," Moore once said.

-She believes that by sharing your personal stories and experiences, you're opening up your heart and moving forward, stronger, together.
+She believes that by sharing your personal stories and experiences, you're opening up your heart and moving forward stronger together.

 Moore is active in and out of the water and a fierce supporter of the native Hawaiian culture.